 “You don’t have to sit behind a desk from 9 to 5, you can live your life on your own terms.”

 We check their social media feed, we read their books, we attend their conferences, and it all looks glamorous.
-Their life looks like everything we desire: freedom, money, inspiring and meaningful work.
+Their life looks like everything we desire: freedom, money, cool friends who understand you, inspiring and meaningful work.